pressingspace/dmg-read-more/readme.md

 Improvements to consider are:

 - Support a `--verbose` argument that adds the query dates, post type and a `Total results: ` line to the output.
-- Support a `--timezone` argument that adjusts the search query to a specified timezone.
-- Support an `--output` argument to save the IDs to a file (without knowing the unix command to achieve this).
+- Support an `--output` argument to save the IDs to a file.
 - Support pagination arguments such as `--page` and `--per-page` to split the results into smaller groups.